Contribute

 Given their non-code nature, FINOS Open Standard projects follow a different governance and rules for participation will be documented in the standard specific documentation.

-Once you have identified a project you'd like to participate to take a look at the FINOS Community calendar to attend the next the next standard meeting.
-Agendas will be published in advance typically in the project github issues.
+Once you have identified a project you'd like to participate in, take a look at the FINOS Community calendar to attend the next standards meeting.
+Agendas will typically be published in advance in the project GitHub issues.

 Participating in a Special Interest Group (SIG)

-FINOS Special Interest Groups (SIGs) provide a venue for financial services participants to discuss common challenges, use cases, and topics of interest that they would like to tackle through open source collaboration.
-Your input would be extremely valuable to help focus and influence foundation activities.
+FINOS Special Interest Groups (SIGs) bring together financial services participants to discuss common challenges, use cases, and collaboration opportunities.
+Your input helps shape and prioritize foundation activities.

 Everyone can join a SIG by subscribing to the SIG mailing list and attend the group's scheduled meetings.
 For a list of active SIGs refer to the SIGs page or the FINOS landscape.

-SIG governance is very lightweight, and SIGs are generally document target audience, their mailing list information and meeting information in their Github repository.
+SIG governance is intentionally lightweight.
+Each SIG is expected to document its target audience, mailing list details, and meeting information in its GitHub repository.

 SIGs may create and enforce additional desirability criteria for participants; an example might be to require a particular area of industry expertise (e.g., interest rate swaps) or knowledge of a programming language (e.g., C++) or library.
 These criteria should also be clearly documented on the SIG's documentation page.